 When it comes to tuxedoes, similar rules apply.
 If you’re going with a black tuxedo, your groomsmen could wear black suits, or a dark navy suits.
 Some grooms who choose to wear tuxedos also want their groomsmen to wear tuxedoes; if that’s your case, we would suggest you reconsider.
 Although it’s up to you to decide, we advise against groomsmen wearing tuxedoes—regardless of whether or not it’s the same exact model—because it cancels out the effect of the groom wearing one; think of it as the bridesmaids wearing white dresses.
 The only instance where this doesn’t apply is if you’re wearing a three piece tuxedo, or a colourful tuxedo, because that ensures you will still stand out, even if your groomsmen are in tuxedoes too (two piece and in black, of course).

-The second factor you should consider when it comes to how you should dress your groomsmen is the wedding’s theme and or its location.
-Suits that look great at a more classic or conservative wedding are not the ones that look great at a rustic themed wedding.
-Therefore, it goes without saying that the theme or location is pivotal in informing the style your guys will be sporting.
+The second factor you should consider is the wedding’s theme and or its location.
+Suits that look great at a classic wedding are different than suits that look great at a rustic themed wedding.
+Therefore, keep in mind both theme and location when it comes to the style your guys will be sporting.

 If you’re wearing a black or navy tux, the look of the wedding is probably quite classic so you should keep your groomsmen looking classic as well—preferably with a black or dark navy suit, and make sure fabrics are smooth and not textured.
 On the other hand, if you’re wearing a bright orange suit and the wedding’s colour scheme is orange, red, and coral pink, there’s a strong chance yours isn’t a particularly conventional wedding; therefore, you should avoid overly conventional looks for your groomsmen, as they’d likely clash.

-However, if your wedding has a bold aesthetic, and it’s somewhat out of your guys’ comfort zone, you can always find more muted option for them, and have them add more boldness or whimsy via accessories; for example, a dark brown suit accessorized with burnt orange suspenders, a striped cherry coloured tie, and ochre yellow socks.
+However, if your wedding has a bold aesthetic, and it’s somewhat out of your guys’ comfort zone, you can always find more muted option for them.
+They can always add more boldness or whimsy via accessories; for example, a dark brown suit accessorized with burnt orange suspenders, a striped cherry coloured tie, and ochre yellow socks.

 If you have a rustic themed wedding, go for textured fabrics.
 You can have your guys wear a textured cream coloured twill suit paired with a forest green chambray vest—just know anything overly smooth and polished is out of place at a rustic themed wedding.
 If you have a beach wedding, textures and lighter colours are usually highly recommended, unless you plan on wearing a tuxedo—sand and sea water be damned—which in that case, more classic colours such as navy blue in smooth fabrics are en vigueur for your groomsmen.

-Consider as well whether your wedding is taking place during the day or in the evening/night, as it influences the mood.
+Consider as well whether your wedding is taking place during the day or in the evening, as it influences the mood.
 A more conservative day wedding differs from a more glam night event.
-Again, depending on what you will be wearing, your guys could look very elegant in a charcoal herringbone suit worn with a cherry coloured tie at your more traditional day wedding.
-However, if your wedding is a chandelier lit evening event, have your groomsmen wear something along the lines of a dark burgundy or midnight suit.
+Your guys could look very elegant in a charcoal herringbone suit at your more traditional day wedding.
+Whereas a dark burgundy or midnight suit could look great at a chandelier lit evening event.

 Although you want your guys to look their best, it is very important to keep everyone’s budget in mind.
 Some of your groomsmen might have no trouble getting themselves a three piece suit, but others my struggle to.
-It’s not always easy to talk money, especially with friends and family, but its important to bring it up and make sure everyone is on the same page; after all, a wedding is suppose to be a happy celebration, and it would be very unfortunate if the festivities were dampened by tension caused by money concerns.
+It’s not always easy to talk money, especially with friends and family.
+However, its important to bring it up and make sure everyone is on the same page.
+After all, a wedding is suppose to be a happy celebration.
+It would be very unfortunate if the festivities were dampened by tension caused by money concerns.

-So, after having had a small budget chat with your groomsmen, you’ll have a better idea when it comes to choosing what they should wear.
-If they all have a high to mid-range budget, you can have them wear three piece suits or two piece suits; if they have a mid-range to lower budget, you can have them wear a two piece, or vests paired with suit pants; and, if they have a low budget, you can have them wear suit pants and a dress shirt enhanced by suspenders, provided the temperature is on your side.
-No matter which of these options is the one that best fits the budget of your groomsmen, there is an array of accessories to jazz up or tone down their attire, so neither you or them have to compromise on style.
+So, after having had a small budget chat with your groomsmen, you’ll have a better idea as to what they should wear.
+For a high to mid-range budget three piece suits or two piece suits would be great.
+If the budget is mid-range to low, opt for two piece suits or vests paired with suit pants.
+For a low budget, you can have them wear suit pants and a dress shirt enhanced by suspenders.
+No matter which of these options best fits the budget of your groomsmen, there is an array of accessories to jazz up or tone down their attire, so neither you or them have to compromise on style.